inderjit303/32-bit-SRAM-/README.md

 </p>

-Then using the Sub-circuit feature in the eSim create the schematic without the sources and replacing the pins with ports, generate the netlist and then go ahead to create a symbol.
+Then using the Sub-circuit feature in the eSim create the schematic without the sources and replacing the pins with ports, generate the netlist and then go ahead to create a symbol named '6T_isramsd'.

 <p align="center">